Density estimation using cellular binary trees and an application to monotone densities: Monotone density estimate: algorithm and time complexity

 From an algorithmic standpoint, the splitting described above amounts to a branching process that constructs a binary tree.
 For any $x\in \R$ and sorted list of numbers $L$, let $i(L, x)$ denote the index of $x$ if it were inserted into $L$.
-Given a sorted list of size $n$ whose elements are an i.i.d. sample $X_1,...,X_n$ drawn from an unkown density $f$ on $[a,b]\subseteq \mathbb{R}$, the following recursive algorithm constructs a partition tree of $[a,b]$ according to our splitting rule.
+Given a sorted list of size $n$ whose elements are an i.i.d. sample $X_1,..., X_n$ drawn from an unknown density $f$ on $[a,b]\subseteq \mathbb{R}$, the following recursive algorithm constructs a partition tree of $[a,b]$ according to our splitting rule.

-While not strictly necessary, the assumption that $[X_1,...,X_n]$ is sorted allows us to decide whether or not to split in logarithmic time by using binary search to compute the number of points on the left and right halves of $[a,b]$.
-It also greatly simplifies the algorithm's pseudocode to construct left and right sublists in the case where we perform a recursive call.
+While not strictly necessary, the assumption that $[X_1,..., X_n]$ is sorted allows us to decide whether or not to split in logarithmic time by using binary search to compute the number of points on the left and right halves of $[a,b]$.
+It also greatly simplifies the algorithm's pseudo-code to construct left and right sub-lists when we perform a recursive call.

-As a corollary to the results shown later in the paper, we can derive the following sublinear upper bound on the expected runtime of our algorithm. \begin{cor} This algorithm's expected runtime is $O(n^{1/3}\log_2(n))$ if the input data are sorted. \end{cor} \begin{proof} See appendix. \end{proof}
+As a corollary to the results shown later in the paper, we can derive the following sub-linear upper bound on the expected runtime of our algorithm. \begin{cor} This algorithm's expected runtime is $O(n^{1/3}\log_2(n))$ if the input data are sorted. \end{cor} \begin{proof} See appendix. \end{proof}